-When the traveller arrives in Semarang they encounter Java’s usual tropes: plenty of traffic, remnants of a colonial past – Dutch, in this case – and the general comings and goings of a busy port town.
-After all, this is Indonesia’s seventh most populous city and clearly no shrinking violet.
-It throbs in the same manner as a ventricle and the low-end drone of more-or-less constant traffic rarely abates.
-Semerang is no place for the seeker of solitude.
+When the traveller arrives in Semarang, they encounter Java’s usual tropes: plenty of traffic, remnants of a colonial past – Dutch, in this case – and the general comings and goings of a busy port town.
+After all, this is Indonesia’s seventh most populous city and no shrinking violet.
+It throbs in the same manner as a ventricle, and the low-end drone of more-or-less constant traffic rarely abates.
+Semarang is no place for the seeker of solitude.

-It’s a surprise, then, to stumble across Kampung Pelangai.
-A small village close to Lewang Sewu – a former railway headquarters replete with wartime ghosts – it shines as a beacon amidst the city’s thrumming chaos.
+It’s a surprise, then, to stumble across Kampung Pelangi.
+A small village close to Lewang Sewu – a former railway headquarters replete with wartime ghosts – it shines like a beacon amidst the city’s thrumming chaos.
 The premise is simple: a roadside locale, in a bid to promote well-being and create a colourful outlook, is cleaned up.
-One life-affirmingly positive lick of paint later and voila… thus appeareth the Rainbow Village.
+One life-affirmingly positive lick of paint later and voila: thus appeareth the Rainbow Village.

-This is no haven or secret bubble within which the secret of life itself resides.
+This is no haven or bubble within which the secret of life itself resides.
 Instead, its magic lies in an agreeable ambience.
-At one end of the village lies a tent and its attendant calisthenics classes; at the other, tradesmen create their handicrafts well into the night.
+At one end of the village lies a tent and its attendant callisthenics classes; at the other, craftsmen create their wares well into the night.
 Colourful murals complete a vibrant scene as the air crackles with the pulse of creativity.
 Such is the warm welcome of Kampung Pelangai.